 EXT.
 THE FATMAN’S BAZAAR – NIGHT.

 Three Security Officers storm the bazaar to see the Fatman lifting his head up off the desk – nose all bloody.
-The curtain behind him flutters like someone has just left – Ourman has fled.
+The curtain behind him flutters like someone has just left.
+Only an empty remains where ourman was moments before.

 Two officers go after him – one stays behind.